Major Types of Information Systems

-Clerical activities performed with the help of office automation system include preparing written communication, typesetting, printing, mailing, scheduling meetings, calendar keeping. etc. Under managerial activities, office automation system helps in conferencing, creating reports and messages, and controlling performance of organization.
-Many applications like word processing, electronic filing and e-mail are integrated in office automation system.
+Clerical activities performed with the help of an office automation system include preparing written communication, typesetting, printing, mailing, scheduling meetings, calendar keeping. etc. Under managerial activities, an office automation system helps in conferencing, creating reports and messages, and controlling the performance of the organization.
+Many applications like word processing, electronic filing, and e-mail are integrated into office automation systems.

-E-mail or electronic mail facilitates the transfer of messages or documents with the help of computer and communication lines.
-This helps in speedy delivery of mails and also reduces time and cost of sending a paper mail.
-E-mail supports not only the transfer of text messages but it also has options for sending images, audio, video, and many other types of data.
+E-mail or electronic mail facilitates the transfer of messages or documents with the help of computers and communication lines.
+This helps in the speedy delivery of mails and also reduces the time and cost of sending paper mail.
+E-mail supports not only the transfer of text messages but also has options for sending images, audio, video, and many other types of data.

-Voice mail, an important call service, allows recording and storing of telephone messages into the computer’s memory.
-The intended person can retrieve these messages any time.
+Voice mail, an important call service, allows the recording and storing of telephone messages into the computer’s memory.
+The intended person can retrieve these messages at any time.

 Some examples of knowledge work systems are computer-aided design (CAD)systems, virtual reality systems, and financial workstations.

-Virtual Reality System: These systems have more capabilities than CAD systems for visualization, rendering and simulation.
-They make use of interactive graphics software to build computer-generated simulations which almost look like real.
-They can be used in educational, scientific and business work.
+Virtual Reality System: These systems have more capabilities than CAD systems for visualization, rendering, and simulation.
+They make use of interactive graphics software to build computer-generated simulations which almost look real.
+They can be used in educational, scientific, and business work.

 Financial Workstations: They are used to combine a wide range of data from internal as well as external sources.
-This data includes contact management data, market data and research reports.
-Financial workstations help in analyzing trading situations and large amount of financial data within no time.
+This data includes contact management data, market data, and research reports.
+Financial workstations help in analyzing trading situations and large amounts of financial data within no time.
 It is also used for portfolio management.

-Management information systems are especially developed to support planning, controlling, and decision-making functions of middle managers.
-A management information system (MIS) extracts transaction data from underlying TPSs, compiles them, and produces information products in the form of reports, displays or responses.
+Management information systems are specially developed to support the planning, controlling, and decision-making functions of middle managers.
+A management information system (MIS) extracts transaction data from underlying TPSs, compiles them, and produces information products in the form of reports, displays, or responses.

 Generally, the format of reports produced by MIS is pre-specified.
 A typical MIS report is a summary report, such as a report on the quarterly sales made by each sales representative of the organization.
 Another type of management information system report is an; for example, exception report that specifies the exception conditions the sales made by some sales representative is far below than expected.

-An executive support system (ESS) – an extension of MIS – is a computer based information system that helps ind decision making at the top-level of an organization.
-The decisions taken with the help of executive support system are non-routine decisions that effect the entire organization and, thus, require judgement and sight.
+An executive support system (ESS) – an extension of MIS – is a computer-based information system that helps in decision-making at the top level of an organization.
+The decisions taken with the help of an executive support system are non-routine decisions that affect the entire organization and, thus, require judgment and sight.

 Executive support systems help to monitor performance, track activities of competitors, identify opportunities, and forecast trends.
 They also assist senior managers in answering the following question: